-I've learned to do both feet (on the edge of the tub) with about one small margarine container of water, which is what's used to scoop warm water from a cooking pan.
-Just slip feet into rubber sandals to let air dry; keeps the washable towels going longer before they need a wash, and who wants foot residue on a face towel, anyway.
+I've learned to do both feet (on the edge of the tub) with about one small margarine container of water, which is what's used to scoop warm water from the casserole container.
+Just slip feet into rubber sandals to let air dry; keeps the towels going longer before they need a wash, and who wants foot residue on a face towel, anyway.
 Fold and dip (only once) paper towels into the pan water, do what you've got to do, and you'll feel clean.
 Hair can miss a day, even two or three before it feels like invisible things are crawling in it.
 The rest of the body not having folds or dark places doesn't need a wipe; it can wait until the next shower.
-I'm telling you this to inform that a half pan 2" deep and 12" round of body-temperature water is more than sufficient for a "paper bath," and after a while, when you don't want to bother heating the water, you can do it with room-temperature water.
-You gotta shake some sense into your wife and tell her, it's OK, it really is, we're going to make it.
+I'm telling you this to inform that a half pan 2" deep and 12" round of body-temperature water is more than sufficient for your needs.
+You've gotta shake some sense into your wife and tell her, it's okay, it really is, we're going to make it.

-Where was I?
-Oh I was talking solar heaters.
-Did you know that one roof tank alone will do a small happy army by paper bath.
+One roof tank will do a small happy army by a wipe bath.
 They'll be happy for any warm water at all.
-So that's what we can expect as a worse-case scenario in this regard, providing we have water, and providing that your area does not get clouds six days a week for months.
-There are rain- and snow-trough areas like that best to be avoided if you want solar energy.
+So that's what we can expect as a worse-case scenario in this regard, providing that your area does not get clouds six days a week for months.
+There are rain- and snow-trough areas best to be avoided if you want solar energy.
 There is plenty of sun in the middle United States that is very low on liberals, and very high on Bible-appreciating folks.
 Do you think this may be by Design as the Time approaches?

 When your wood stove is used to heat your home for a burn of at least half a day, you can ask less of the solar heater...because it's not going to give you more even if you beg.
-My wood stove provides only slow heat for a pot of water because the house is insulated to the max (11" walls, 13" floors, 10" ceilings), meaning the stove operates on low temperature, otherwise it feels too hot in here.
-I don't recall ever having boiling water off the wood stove for the ginger-root tea I make on it all morning long.
-Providing that people are willing to take "showers" at any time of the day, as the water on the stove is heated, it'll work.
-For those days when the air is cold outside while it's not yet warm enough for the wood stove, a pan of water or pail sitting inside a sunny window will be warm enough for the dastardly "sponge bath."
+For those days when the air is cold outside while it's not yet warm enough for the wood stove, a pan of water or pail sitting inside a sunny window will be warm enough for the dastardly sponge bath.

-I can't stress this need enough for a large supply of paper towels / toilet paper; if you end up in a situation where showers must be severely rationed / canceled for long periods, your crotch could develop some nasty things that may like to live there forever.
-Like one of the dozens of kinds of fungi.
-You'll be known as the crotch scratcher of the family; they'll know what you're doing when you suddenly leave the lunch table for a shorter time in the bathroom than it takes to use the toilet.
+I can't stress this need enough for a large supply of paper towels / toilet paper; if you end up in a situation where showers must be severely rationed / canceled for long periods, your crotch could develop some nasty things.
+You'll all become crotch scratchers.
+Everyone will know what you're doing when you suddenly leave the lunch table for a shorter time in the bathroom than it takes to use the toilet.
 They're not going to ask whether you washed your hands, but they won't ask you to pass the bread either.
-They'll happily go hungry instead.
-Besides, you won't want to live that way for hours in your bed.
-Fungus-killing pastes and such are highly recommended for trib survival, but you can get ten rolls of paper towels for the price of one tube of fungus fighter.
+Fungus-killing pastes are highly recommended for trib survival, but you can get ten rolls of paper towels for the price of one tube of fungus fighter.
 I've read that hydrogen peroxide can help with athlete's foot, but don't know how reliable that advise is.